mfem/web/src/partial-assembly.md

-requires both a large amount of memory to store the matrix, as well as many floating point operations to compute and apply it. _Partial assembly_ is a technique that allows for efficiently applying the action of finite element operators efficiently without forming the corresponding matrix.
+requires both a large amount of memory to store the matrix, as well as many floating point operations to compute and apply it. _Partial assembly_ is a technique that allows for efficiently applying the action of finite element operators without forming the corresponding matrix.
 This is particularly important when running on GPUs.

 Partial assembly is enabled at the level of the `BilinearForm` by setting the assembly level:
 ```c++
 a->SetAssemblyLevel(AssemblyLevel::PARTIAL);
 ```
-Once partial assembly is enabled, subsequent calls to functions such as `FormLinearSystem` will result in an `Operator` that represents the action of the bilinear form `a`, without assembling a matrix.
+Once partial assembly is enabled, subsequent calls to member functions such as `FormLinearSystem` will result in an `Operator` that represents the action of the bilinear form `a`, without assembling a matrix.
 This functionality is illustrated in several [MFEM examples](examples.md), including example 1, 3, 6, 9, 24, and 26.

+Note that partial assembly is currently implemented for tensor-product elements (i.e. quadrilaterals and hexahedra).
+Partial assembly for simplex elements (triangles and tetrahedra) is planned.

 ## Preconditioning with Partial Assembly